Mexico - K. Healthcare Products & Services Mexico - Healthcare Products&Services

 Source: Secretariat of Economy’s Tariff Information System via Internet (SIAVI) & ProMexico

 Mexico’s market for medical equipment, instruments, disposable, and dental products has fluctuated significantly in recent years in the mix of local production, exports, and imports.
-Imports of these products totaled nearly USD 5.4 billion in 2016 after dropping to USD 2.6 billion in 2015 due to a large spike of third-country imports.
-This number dropped again to USD 3.6 billion in 2017, though it matched an overall drop in imports that year and U.S. share remained about two-thirds of the import total.
+Imports of these products totaled nearly USD 5.7 billion in 2018 after dropping 22.7 percent from 2016 to 2017.
+However, the U.S. share remained about two-thirds of the import total.
 These spikes may be due not only to one-time purchases by the government healthcare system but also to construction of hospitals in both the public and private healthcare networks.
 U.S. suppliers sell a wide range of categories from dental instruments, hemodialysis, and electrocardiogram equipment to miscellaneous surgical and treatment items such as sutures, catheters, and syringes.
-The main third country suppliers of medical devices are: Brazil, Canada, China, France, Germany, Israel, Italy, Japan, the Netherlands, South Korea, and the United Kingdom.
-A growing competitive problem for U.S. suppliers is low-cost and frequently lower-quality supply from Asian sources, particularly China.
+The main third-country suppliers of medical devices are Brazil, Canada, China, France, Germany, Israel, Italy, Japan, the Netherlands, South Korea, and the United Kingdom.
+A growing competitive problem for U.S. suppliers is low-cost and frequently lower-quality supply from third countries.

-Medical products from the U.S. are highly regarded in Mexico due to high quality, after-sales service, and pricing, compared to competing products of similar quality.
+Medical products from the United States are highly regarded in Mexico due to high quality, after-sales service, and pricing, compared to competing products of similar quality.
 Consequently, U.S. medical equipment and instruments have a competitive advantage and are in high demand in Mexico.

 Large public and private hospitals regularly seek out the most modern and highly-specialized medical devices.
 Some medium and small private hospitals with limited budgets buy used or refurbished equipment.
 By law, public hospitals cannot buy used or refurbished products.

-To reduce medical device costs, public health care institutions can consolidate purchases for several institutions in one public tender.
+To reduce medical device costs, public health care institutions are consolidating purchases for several institutions in one public tender.
 This forces suppliers to reduce prices to be more competitive.
-See also the Healthcare Services section immediately below.
+See also the Healthcare Services topic immediately below.

-Mexico is the eleventh largest market for pharmaceuticals in the world and the second in Latin America after Brazil.
+Mexico is the eleventh-largest market for pharmaceuticals in the world and the second in Latin America after Brazil.
 The pharmaceutical market in Mexico is divided into patented medicines, which represent 51 percent of the market by value, generics with 35 percent, and OTC products with the remaining 14 percent.
-According to the Federal Commission for the Protection Against Sanitary Risks (COFEPRIS), the country’s regulatory authority for the sector, generics represent more than 80 percent of the market in terms of volume.
+COFEPRIS reports that generics represent more than 80 percent of the market in terms of volume.

-According to BMI Research, the value of Mexico's pharmaceutical market reached MXN 189.68 billion (USD 10.03 billion) in 2017 and will grow to MXN 345.00 billion (USD 18.22 billion) by 2027.
-Pharmaceutical spending made up 0.88 percent of GDP and per capita spending was USD 78 in 2017.
+Despite uncertainties about the future structure of the government-run portion of Mexico’s public health system and its purchasing of pharmaceuticals, most analysts remain bullish about long-term prospects.
+According to BMI Research, the value of Mexico's pharmaceutical market should have reached USD 10.4 billion in 2018 and will grow to USD 19.2 billion by 2027.
+Mexico’s pharmaceutical imports will remain important while demand for foreign specialized medicines increases.
+Mexico’s pharmaceutical industry is one of the most developed in Latin America, though it is still behind in terms of technology and innovation compared to the top pharmaceutical manufacturing countries.
 Through 2027, analysts expect pharmaceutical sales to grow at a compound annual growth rate of 6.2 percent, mostly driven by Mexico’s aging population and the increasing incidence of chronic diseases.

 The United States is the largest foreign supplier of pharmaceutical products to the Mexican market.
-In 2017, the United States exported USD 973 million to Mexico, accounting for 22 percent share of the total import market.
-Imports from the United States grew 7.6 percent compared to 2016.
+In 2018, the United States exported just over USD 1 billion to Mexico, accounting for 22.6 percent share of the total import market.
+Imports from the United States grew 7.8 percent compared to 2017.

 Pharmaceutical Products Market in Mexico